wpswings/woo-gift-cards-lite/readme.md

 ### PLUGIN COMPATIBILITIES

-1) The gift certificate plugin is now compatible with  [**Multi-Currency Switcher for WooCommerce**](https://wordpress.org/plugins/mwb-multi-currency-switcher-for-woocommerce/).
-Thereby, you can get the following benefits:

-* You can customize the gift card price according to the currency choice, user’s preference of currency, default price, or price range.
-* The gift card’s coupon price will be customized according to the selected currency.
-* Discounts on gift card products will come according to the selected currency.

-2) The WooCommerce gift card plugin is compatible with the [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=giftcards-product) plugin that enables you to leverage the following benefits:
+1) The WooCommerce gift card plugin is compatible with the [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=giftcards-product) plugin that enables you to leverage the following benefits:

 * You can allow your users to use Gift Card Coupons for subscription-related activities like first signup fee discount, a signup percentage discount, recurring discounts.
 * Use gift cards on existing subscriptions for renewal orders based on coupon amount.
 * If the subscription is purchased using a gift card, the same gift card will be applicable for the renewals too.

-3) The WooCommerce gift vouchers plugin is compatible with the [**Abandoned Cart for WooCommerce**](https://wordpress.org/plugins/abandoned-cart-for-woocommerce/) that helps your business in multiple ways like:

-* You can bring back your abandoned cart customers to use gift cards for additional discounts.
-* Recover lost sales by providing gift vouchers to the customers.
-* Send gift card coupons according to the abandoned cart value.

-4) The Ultimate Gift Card for WooCommerce plugin is also compatible with the **WPML** and **Multisite**.
+2) The Ultimate Gift Card for WooCommerce plugin is also compatible with the **WPML** and **Multisite**.

 ### WHAT PREMIUM VERSION OF ULTIMATE WOOCOMMERCE GIFT CARDS OFFERS